bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 2. if the real client ip is contained in *siteMinderReverseProxyIps*, then the request is from SiteMinder, and its SiteMinder headers are trusted; otherwise, the request is considered as directly from internet, and its SiteMinder headers are ignored.

 ## SMTP
-By default *NotifyBC* bypasses SMTP relay and connects [directly](https://github.com/nodemailer/nodemailer#set-up-smtp) to recipients MX.
+By default *NotifyBC* connects [directly](https://community.nodemailer.com/2-0-0-beta/setup-smtp/) to recipient's mailbox bypassing any SMTP relay.
 You can setup SMTP relay by adding following *smtp* config object to */server/config.local.json*

 ```json
 {